GVR Report cover South East Asia Telehealth Market Size, Share & Trends Report

 Key Companies & Market Share Insights

 The companies are increasingly focusing on expanding their geographical reach and introducing newer, innovative solutions through various strategies, including partnerships, product launches, and collaborations, to support the end-users in adopting analytical solutions, deliver value-based care, combat the COVID-19 pandemic, and maintain a competitive edge in the market.
-For instance, in April 2021, Pfizer collaborated with DoctorOnCall for launching a digital therapeutics platform that focuses on three key therapeutic areas: vaccination, smoking cessation, and heart health.
-Some of the prominent players in the South East Asia telehealth market include:
+For instance, in November 2021, Doctor Anywhere (DA) announced the acquisition of Doctor Raksa, a telemedicine platform in Thailand.
+This deal is expected to increase the regional dominance of Doctor Anywhere (DA).
+In April 2021, Pfizer collaborated with DoctorOnCall for launching a digital therapeutics platform that focuses on three key therapeutic areas: vaccination, smoking cessation, and heart health.
+In June 2020, OCBC Bank launched their telehealth platform Healthpass through their mobile app with an aim to address the healthcare requirements of the above 18 age Singapore residents by creating accessibility to more than 100 specialists and practitioners.

 • Doctor Anywhere Pte Ltd.